diogoff/plasma-tomography/README.md

 - Run `train_data.py` to get all the available tomographic reconstructions from bolometer data.

-    - This script will only run on a JET computing cluster (JAC or Freia).
+    - This script will only run on a JET computing cluster (e.g. Freia).

     - An output file `train_data.hdf` will be created.